chin8628/Expanding-search/README.md

-# Expanding-search for bootstrap navbar
+# Expanding-search for bootstrap's navbar
-expanding search field for use with navbar.
-Easy to use
+expanding search field for use with bootstrap's navbar.
+Easy to use.
 Example: http://www.cloudian.in.th/expanding-search

 ### Installation